-PHT 416 Comprehensive Science Review Co-Requisites: PHT 414, PHT 415, and SOC416 Prereguisite: All Courses;
+PHT 416 Comprehensive Science Review 1 credit Prerequisite: All Courses; Co-Requisites: PHT 414, PHT 415, and SOC416

-This course is designed to review course work previously taken.
 This course is only offered PASS/FAIL.
 This course is to be taken in the student's last semester and must be taken with the above listed co-requisites.